Audio Driver

 OPERATE_RET tdl_audio_open(TDL_AUDIO_HANDLE_T audio_hdl);

-This interface closes the audio device and releases related resources, including de-initializing the hardware and disabling pins.
+Power off the audio device and release related resources, including cleaning up by deinitializing hardware and disabling pins.

 /**